base-org/contract-deployments/mainnet/2024-07-30-transfer-op/README.md

-# Transfer OP Tokens
+# Transfer OP Tokens to SmartEscrow

-Status: DRAFT
+Status: READY TO SIGN

 ## Objective